p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    ```
    ![](Images/mjv2-10.png)

-2. You should see the ACME Fitness Store application, and then click on the **Login** button.
+2. You should see the ACME FITNESS Store application, and then click on the **LOG IN** button.

    ![](Images/gateway-login.png)